Khandana Bhava–Bandhana

-Khandana Bhava–Bandhana, or Sri Ramakrishna Aratrikam, or Sri Ramakrishna Arati ("Breaker of this world’s chain"), is a Bengali song composed by Hindu monk Swami Vivekananda.
+Khandana Bhava–Bandhana, Sri Ramakrishna Aratrikam, or Sri Ramakrishna Arati ("Breaker of this world’s chain"), is a Bengali song composed by Hindu monk Swami Vivekananda.
 The song, dedicated to the 19th-century saint Ramakrishna, was composed in 1898.
-It is a prayer song, based on Raga Mishra Kalyani, Tala Ferta (Choutal, Tintal, Ektal) used in Indian classical music.
+Khandana Bhava-Bandhana is a prayer song based on Raga Mishra Kalyani, Tala Ferta (Choutal, Tintal, Ektal) used in Indian classical music.

-Vivekananda's message through the poem was to free one self from the bondages of the world, and to make those who have freed themselves spread their knowledge of freedom widely until the whole humanity is filled with tremendous passion for freedom (from bondage and suffering).
+Vivekananda's message through the poem was to encourage those who have freed themselves from the binds and suffering of the world spread their knowledge of freedom widely until they all are filled with tremendous passion for freedom [from the world's binds and suffering].

 History

-Vivekananda, who died in 1902, was the star disciple of the holy saint Sri Ramakrishna.
+Vivekananda, who died in 1902, was the star disciple of the Holy Saint Sri Ramakrishna.
 To follow Sri Ramakrishna's teachings, Vivekananda established Ramakrishna Math monastic order, which became part of the reform movements for regeneration to Hinduism.
 He became a key figure in the introduction of Indian philosophies of Vedanta and Yoga to the western world.
 He made several tours around the United States and Europe.
 In 1898, he was in Calcutta, India, taking part in the consecration of Ramakrishana Math monastery set up in the house of Nilambar Babu, a disciple of Ramakrishna.
 Vivekananda wrote the poem during his stay there.

 This arati is sung in all Ramakrishna maths and Ramakrishna missions in their daily prayers.